t-rbernard/Test_ECS/README.md

 - **CarEntityPrefab** : A coloured car with pathing parameters, allowing it to parametrically follow its given path

 ## Systems
-- **RandomizeColourSystem** : If necessary, randomizes an entity's ColourComponent with a pseudorandom colour
-- **UpdateColourSystem** : iterates over components with a MaterialBaseColor and a ColourComponent, updating the material colour in accordance with the colour component if necessary
-- **SpawnEntitySystem** : Spawns a given EntityPrefab on all spawners with the appropriate components, having the entity inherit the spawner's route and colour.
-Currently only spawns one car each, but could be expanded to spawn on key press or at intervals for example.
+- **DestroyPathCompleteEntities** : If an entity has a DestroyOnPathDoneMarker and has achieved the last goal in its current path, this system will destroy it
+- **EnableCurrentGoalIfNeeded** : If an entity has its current goal component disabled (no current goal) and has a new step available in its current path (added a new step or a whole new path) then enable its goal component and give it a new step
-- **FollowPathAndDestroySystem** : Moves a given entity according to its given path and path parameters components, cleaning/destroying the entity once it gets to its last checkpoint in the route.
+- **MoveToGoalSystem** : Moves the entity towards its current goal and snaps it to goal if it's close enough
+- **SpawnEntitySystem** : Spawns entities from the _EntityPrefabComponent_ for each _SpawnerMarker_ entities if the spawner's spawn timeout is at 0
+- **UpdateNextStepSystem** : If an entity is at its current goal, set its current step and next goal according to its path
+- **UpdateTimers** : Updates entities' timeout components by decrementing their timeout values according to delta time (snaps to 0 if needed)